bolt/docs/source/howto/select-field-type.md

 ==============================================

 In your contenttypes you can define fields that allow the editor to pick an option from a select field.
-It can either be a 'single' or 'multiple' selection, dependant on whether you need the editor to have the option to pick more than one item from the list.
+It can either be a 'single' or 'multiple' selection, dependent on whether you need the editor to have the option to pick more than one item from the list.

-There are toughly two ways in which you can use the `type: select` fields: To select options from a predefined list, or to select options from a list that is populated with values from another contenttype.
+There are roughly two ways in which you can use the `type: select` fields: To select options from a predefined list, or to select options from a list that is populated with values from another contenttype.

 Selecting from a fixed list
 ---------------------------

-The most straghtfoward use of this fieldtype is to create simple lists to choose from, like this:
+The most straightforward use of this fieldtype is to create simple lists to choose from, like this:

 ```apache
         myselectfield: